NHutch2002/BrewdogProject/README.md

 - Finally hit POST, and you should see you numbers reflected in the database at the top of the page
 - Navigate back to '127.0.0.1:8000' and once an account has been made, you can enter the calculator and save your results

+## Testing

+To test the web application, the testing can be ran automatically using the testing suites provided

+### Testing backend

+To test the backend of the web application, run these steps in order:

+- Open a Command Prompt window.
+- Run `cd *folder_name*/sh15-main/brewdog_project` where folder_name is the name of the directory in which the project is located.
+- Then finally run `python manage.py test` to test the Django backend of the project.

+### Testing frontend

+To test the frontend of the web application, run these steps in order:

+- Open a Command Prompt window.
+- Run `cd *folder_name*/sh15-main/brewdog_project/frontend` where folder_name is the name of the directory in which the project is located.
+- Run `npm run test` to launch the Jest testing suite for the React frontend of the project.